ClarenceChoo/Workout-Tracking-Web-App/README.md

 # 7 Days Workout Tracker

 A simple, client-side workout tracking web application designed especially for mobile devices.
 The app lets you plan and track your weekly workout routines, mark exercises as completed, and manage rest days.
+Additionally, you can now track both strength and cardio workouts separately.
 All data is stored locally on your device using the browser's localStorage.

 ## Live Demo